 Official 7 Day National Weather Service Forecast (CAZ529)

-Friday: Mostly cloudy in the morning then becoming partly cloudy.
-Patchy fog in the morning.
-A chance of rain.
-Highs in the upper 50s.
-Northwest winds 5 to 10 mph.
+Saturday: Mostly cloudy in the morning then becoming partly cloudy.
+Highs in the lower 60s.
+Northwest winds 10 to 20 mph.

 Product Disclaimer